 Miles of sandy beaches with interesting seashells and marine life make Surfside Beach a perfect retreat for recreational sports, sun worshipers and nature lovers alike.
 Try to catch your dinner at the Surfside Jetties or Crabbing Pier or feast at one of the restaurants on the island.
 Visitors will find plenty of beach house rentals, and souvenir shops, as well as surfboard, jet-ski and kayak rentals to keep them busy.
-You need to purchase an annual beach permit to drive and park on the beach.
-It’s only $12 and is available at the main entrance and the gas station on the island.
+You need to purchase either a daily or annual beach permit to drive and park on the beach.
+A daily pass is $15 and an annual pass is only $30.
+They can be purchased at the main entrance and the gas station on the island.

 Follett’s Beach is the 13-mile stretch of public access beach between Surfside Beach and San Luis Pass.
 This “free” beach is available via public access entrances along Bluewater Highway aka County Road 257.

 Bryan Beach is part of the city of Freeport and has three miles of natural beach.
 There are no amenities here so if you need anything, stop in Freeport before you go over the intracoastal.

 Sea Center Texas is an aquarium and fish hatchery in Lake Jackson that can produce 20 million fingerlings annually, primarily red drum and spotted sea trout, for release into Texas coastal waters.
 Visitors can drift lazily among the vast aquariums, visit the 20-foot touch pool and handle marine animals or explore the outdoor wetlands boardwalk.
 Hatchery tours must be scheduled in advance.